apache/nuttx/configs/pic32-starterkit/README.txt

 This README file discusses the port of NuttX to the Microchip PIC32 Ethernet Starter Kit (DM320004) with the Multimedia Expansion Board (MEB, DM320005).
-Advanced USB Storage.
 See www.microchip.com for further information.

 The PIC32 Ethernet Starter Kit includes: